istex/grobid-istex/README.md

 ## Batch process PDF files

-Apply the PDF enrichment to all the PDF files in a repository.
+Apply the PDF enrichment to all the PDF files in a repository (the production of JSON annotations is only available via the service).

 > java -jar target/grobid-istex-0.4.1-SNAPSHOT.one-jar.jar -gH ../grobid-home/ -gP ../grobid-home/config/grobid.properties -dIn ~/test/ -dOut ~/test/ -exe annotateCitations